P3TERX/Aria2-Pro-Core/README.md

     github.com/P3TERX/aria2-builder
 ```

 **`dest`** can define the output directory.
-If there are no changes, two archive files will be generated in the current directory after the work is completed.
+If there are no changes, there will be an archive file in the current directory when the build is completed.
 ```
 $ ls -l
 -rw-r--r-- 1 p3terx p3terx 3744106 Jan 17 20:24 aria2-1.35.0-static-linux-amd64.tar.gz